BotaoJin1/120A-24Fall-Sections/week 7-9/README.md

 - **Section Notes for Week 8**: Exercises focused on *Expectations* to reinforce your understanding.

-- **Section Notes for Week 9**: No additional materials for this week.
-The section is designed to review parts of the notes from Weeks 7 and 8, which were not covered in earlier sessions.
+- **Section Notes for Week 9**: Some examples of double/triple integral and exponential distribution.